Position

 Responsibilities:

-• Design and analyze bridge structures to ensure safety, functionality, and compliance with engineering standards.
+• Design and analyze bridge structures to ensure they meet safety and regulatory standards.

-• Collaborate with architects, contractors, and other engineers to develop detailed bridge plans and specifications.
+• Collaborate with architects, contractors, and other engineers to coordinate bridge projects.

 Qualifications